Category: Seconded National Expert

 How to apply

-Please contact your Permanent Representation / Diplomatic Mission of Non-Member Country / the EFTA Secretariat / IGO Administration.
+Please contact your Permanent Representation of the European Union / Diplomatic Mission of Non-Member Country / EFTA Secretariat / IGO Administration.

 NO APPLICATIONS SHOULD BE SENT TO THE JRC